-If you set up a limited company and appoint yourself as a director, you will pay National Insurance contributions (NIC) in two ways – the company itself will pay NIC as an employer, and you will personally pay NIC on your director’s salary.
+If you set up a limited company and appoint yourself as a director, you will be liable to pay National Insurance contributions (NIC) in two ways – the company itself will be liable to NICs as an employer, and you will be personally liable to NICs on your director’s salary.

 In this guide, we discuss the basics of National Insurance for limited companies, including the different types of contributions, current rates, and how to deduct and pay NIC through your company payroll.